ehariz/Netchat/README.md

-A decentralized (thus inneficient) chat in rust
+A decentralized (thus inefficient) chat in rust
 ===

 ```